 To get some insight into the process of recovery from jaw surgery, and see open bite before and after treatment, you can check out this video:

 As with any surgery, there are some risks involved.
 However, jaw surgery is pretty common and the healing process is well understood.

 Doctors can use computer modeling to map all of the adjustments they will have to make.
 The process of having your bones broken and plates and screws inserted does sound scary, but the benefits of being able to eat well and have improved speech will be worth it.

 Open bites are normally easy to spot when a child is quite young, and corrective steps can usually be taken, such as wearing a tongue crib or undergoing orthodontic work.
 Open bite braces cost nothing for children under 18 on Medicaid and CHIP if medically necessary, and the associated problems with eating and talking are likely to mean that treatment is deemed necessary.

 Adults are assessed on a case-by-case basis, depending on the problems they are experiencing and the state they live in.
 Those who aren’t eligible for state-funded treatment, or who would prefer not to have metal braces, might be able to use invisible braces to correct an open bite.
-See whether you’re eligible with our free test here.
+See whether you’re eligible for SmileDirectClub with their free Smile Assessment here.

 KFF: Medicaid Benefits: Medical/Surgical Services of a Dentist.
 Consulted 2 July, 2019.

 New Park Orthodontics: What is a tongue crib and how does it help tongue thrusting habits.
 Consulted 4th June 2019.

 WebMD: 9 Ways to Wean a Child off Thumb Sucking.
 Consulted 4th June 2019.